robot-learning-freiburg/PADLoC/docs/install.md

 | __--name__ ___NAME___                                  | Assigns a name to the running container, instead of using the auto-generated one.
 Useful for referring to the container.                                                                                            |
 | ___IMG___                                              | Docker image name                                                                                                                                                                                                   |

+> &#x26a0;&#xfe0f; The source code is not copied into the Docker image when built and must therefore be mounted to the
+> `/padloc` directory using the `-v` volume specification when running the container.
+See the example usage.

 #### Example Usage

 Run the `padloc` docker container with all the GPUs, 64GB of memory, 16GB of shared memory and mounting the checkpoint,